Nikon D3300 vs Panasonic GX85

 It is notable that the D3300 has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3300 and GX85 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3300 or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.